Featured image of post Foreign Keys Are Not Optional

 -- order 9999 doesn't exist.
 No FK, no error.
 Silent corruption.

-With a foreign key, the database rejects this immediately — the same way a compiler catches a type error before runtime.
+With a foreign key, the database rejects this immediately, the same way a compiler catches a type error before runtime.
 Without one, you find out weeks or months later when a report doesn’t add up or a customer calls about missing data.
-And by then, your backups may have already rotated out.
+By then, your backups may have already rotated out.
 The data is just gone.
-The choice is between catching mistakes at write time or discovering unrecoverable corruption in production.

 The performance question